platformsh/platformsh-docs/src/administration/snapshot-and-restore.md

 You will see the snapshot in the activity feed of your environment in the Platform.sh Web Interface.
 You can trigger the restore by clicking on the `restore` link.

 Except for a few regions, you can also restore the snapshot to a different environment using the CLI.
-If your region does not have this feature, feel free to open a support ticket requesting to restore the snapshot to an environmentof your choice.
+If your region does not have this feature, feel free to open a support ticket requesting to restore the snapshot to an environment of your choice.

 You can list existing snapshots with the CLI as follows: